-TOGETHER WITH all those lands lying immediately beneath any existing bank protection structure adjacent to said parcel.
+ALSO TOGETHER WITH that land lying immediately beneath any bank protection structure lying adjacent to said deed.

-EXCEPTING THEREFROM any portion lying landward of the ordinary high water mark of the left bank of said river.
+EXCEPTING THEREFROM any portion lying landward of the ordinary high water mark of the left bank of the Sacramento River.

 Accompanying plat is hereby made part of this description.